hatohui/vite_react_template/README.md

 ## Customization

-- Swap styling solutions (CSS, Tailwind, styled-components) as needed.
+- Swap styling solutions as needed.
-- Add TypeScript by renaming files to `.ts/.tsx` and installing types + tsconfig.

-## Contributing

-This is a template — adapt as needed.
-Pull requests and suggestions welcome if you intend to share improvements.
+- Add or remove libraries to fit your workflow.

 ## License

-Use and modify freely.
-Add a license file if required for your project.
+MIT (or add your own license file).